CristianColdea/transp_dem/README.md

 * [Contact](#contact)

 ## General info
-The object of the present project is to code two in use methods for short term transportation demand, i.e., Fratar and Furness.
+The object of the present project is to code three in use methods for short term transportation demand, i.e., Furness, Fratar and Detroit.
 Additionally, an original new method is proposed.
-The motivation is based on the need to create helper piece of code to work with my classes and personal project.
+The motivation is based on the need to create helper piece of code to work with my student classes and personal projects.

 ## Screenshots
 ![Example screenshot](transportation_demand.png)